-- 43. Demonstrate appropriate behavior by performing duties in accordance with unit and departmental policies and procedures. - 44.
-Meet with sergeants to disseminate information, increase morale, discuss issues such as subordinates' concerns, performance issues, training needs, etc. - 45.
+- 43. Demonstrate appropriate behavior by performing duties in accordance with unit and departmental policies and procedures. - 44.• Meet with sergeants to disseminate information, increase morale, discuss issues such as subordinates' concerns, performance issues, training needs, etc. - 45.
 Discuss with subordinates work-related problems and concerns to determine causes and solutions. - 46.
-Explain new Department policies and procedures to subordinates to answer questions, discuss changes in laws or rules, or provide other updates. - Identify officer safety issues by monitoring subordinates' activities and receiving information from supervisors, in order to implement appropriate corrective measures and provide training. - 48.
-Write commendations (Captain's Complimentary Reports) to Chief, or review those prepared by sergeants, to recognize exceptional actions of subordinates. - 49.
-Conduct formal counseling of employees to outline performance improvement goals and timelines. - 50.
+Explain new Department policies and procedures to subordinates to answer questions, discuss changes in laws or rules, or provide other updates. - 47.•Identify officer safety issues by monitoring subordinates' activities and receiving information from supervisors, in order to implement appropriate corrective measures and provide training. - 48-•Write Prepare commendations (such as Meritorious Conduct Awards and Captain's Complimentary Reports) to Chief, or review those prepared by sergeants, to recognize exceptional actions of subordinates. - 49.•Conduct formal and informal counseling of employees to outline performance improvement goals and timelines. - 50.
 Explain procedures, practices, enforcement orders and policies of special project prior to assigning unit member to the project. - 51.
 Determine appropriate training for unit members, including informal training or more formal training through the training unit. - 52.
-Conduct employee orientation to familiarize new subordinates with unit policies and procedures.
+Conduct employee orientation to familiarize new subordinates with unit policies and procedures. - •Monitor PIP, performance improvement plans, and performance appraisals completed by supervisors for accuracy, policy conformance, and required information. - •Complete the SFPD/Civil Service performance appraisal process by completing report forms and discussing results with subordinate. - •Monitor progress of member enrolled in reentry to patrol program by ensuring all required steps are being followed and training certificates obtained.